d-ries/linux-essentials/05_filecontents/01_course.md

 ![nano](../images/05/nano.PNG)

 At the bottom of the screen it shows some of the shortcuts you can use.
 Some of the most interesting ones are:
 * ctrl+o: this is used to save (write out) the file changes.
-This will prompt for a filename and will overwrite a file if the name already exists.
+This will prompt for a filename and will overwrite the file if a file with the same name already exists.
-* ctr+q: quit the text editor and go back to the prompt.
+* ctrl+x: quit the text editor and go back to the prompt.
 When you made changes to the file you will be asked if you want to save the changes and ifso you will have to enter a filename and press enter.
+It will overwrite the file if a file with the same name already exists.

+* shift+arrows: select a portion of the text
-* ctrl+k: cut content.
+* ctrl+k: cut selected text or the whole line (if no text is selected).
-* ctrl+u: paste any copied/cut content.
+* ctrl+u: paste any cut content.

-* ctrl+w: find a certain text in the file (where is).
+* ctrl+w: find a certain text in the file (ctrl+q to search in the opposite direction).
+* ctrl+\: search and replace - give the word to search for and then give the word to replace it with (then use yes, no, all, ...) (you can type ctrl+< )
+* ctrl+/: goto a certain line (and column)

 * alt+u: undo the last change.
+* alt+e: redo the last change.

 ?> <i class="fa-solid fa-circle-info"></i> If you want to cut a specific text you can select it first by pressing _shift+arrow keys_.
-Then use _ctrl+k_ and _ctrl+u_.
+Then use _ctrl+k_ to cut and afterwards _ctrl+u_ to paste.

 ?> Another very popular text editor in Linux systems is `vi`.
 This editor is really powerfull but also has a steep learning curve.
 In this course we will not cover `vi` But feel free to experiment on your own.